matthieu-sgi/Synthetic_Data_Blender/website_page.md

 ![layout](media/layout.png)

+## Render engine

+Blender has 3 render engines :
+- Cycles
+- Eevee
+- Workbench

+The Cycles render engine is the most powerful.
+It is based on ray tracing.
+It is the render engine that we will use to generate the dataset.
+The shadow and the reflection are very realistic.
+The render is slower than the Eevee render engine.

+The Eevee render engine is a real-time render engine.
+It is based on ray tracing too.

+The Workbench render engine is a simple render engine.
+It is used to render quickly.

 ## Python

 First of all, I higly recommend to read the documentation of Blender.
 You can find it [here](https://docs.blender.org/api/current/).